The total art of Vincent Mengin

 Patchwork of inspirations

-Influenced by surrealism, the Franco-Italian painter Fiorella, who has lived on Réunion Island since 2004, reveals a world of heightened sensuality and fragility.
+Influenced by surrealism, the Franco-Italian painter Fiorella, who has lived in La Réunion since 2004, unveils a world of heightened sensuality that reveals her fragility.
 In her works, forces clash in the image of her colors: pink confronts black, as happiness defies pain.

-Rivelino Mammosa's paintings in shades of gray invite us to travel to the Reunion of yesteryear.
+Rivelino Mammosa's painting in shades of gray invites us to travel to the Reunion of yesteryear.
 The characters and places that marked his childhood convey the nostalgia of a bygone era.
 Gilbert Payet's chromatic contrasts humorously take us into today's world.
 Payet juxtaposes objects, faces and architectural elements without concern for realism.

 Nathalie Villate-Lafontaine creates sculptures from frail frames of metal rods.
-Made of plant fibers dipped in plaster, her lanky figures are reminiscent of mythological characters who question the origin of the world.
-The artist also draws contrasting works in ink on Japanese paper.
-A clash of colors, a dialogue between light and darkness, her works leave no one indifferent.
+Made of plant fibers dipped in plaster, her lanky figures are reminiscent of mythological characters questioning the origin of the world.
+Her works leave no one indifferent.